-Aspiring graduate students who tend to put off studying for tests should not attempt to cram for the Graduate Record Examinations, or GRE, because achieving an impressive score on this graduate school entrance exam is difficult without significant preparation, experts warn.
+Aspiring graduate students who tend to put off studying for tests should not attempt to cram for the Graduate Record Exam, or GRE, because achieving an impressive score on this graduate school entrance exam is difficult without significant preparation, experts warn.

-“A lot of our students, especially our students who are still in undergrad, will say, ‘Oh, typically I’ll study a weekend for a test, and … be all set,'” says Dennis Yim, director of academics with Kaplan.
+“A lot of our students, especially our students who are still in undergrad, will say, ‘Oh, typically I’ll study a weekend for a test, and … be all set,'” says Dennis Yim, director of live online courses with Kaplan.
 “This test is not like that. … The main thing students need to know is that it’s not just about content, and it’s not enough to have memorized hundreds of vocabulary words and have gone through the math topics that you haven’t seen since high school.
-You need to be able to use that (information) and become a problem-solver in the moment.”
+You need to be able to use that and become a problem-solver in the moment.”